Why do we need a National register – the current system seems to work fine?

 What training courses are available in my area?

-The ARTP course is largely online, with just a half day workshop as face to face training.
-If you sign up for the ARTP approved training programme, you will have an opportunity to sign up for the half day practical skills workshop that is closest to you.
+The PCRS-endorsed ARTP course is largely online, with just a half day workshop as face to face training for the Full and Foundation courses.
+If you sign up for these ARTP approved training programmes, you will need to sign up for a half day practical skills workshop.
+PCRS has had extensive input into this course to ensure that it is appropriate for primary care practitioners.
 To our knowledge there is no central place where you can find out about courses from other providers.